 Hey Everyone!
 To be completely honest, I’ve forgotten how long I’ve been going to CK.
 I am currently in my first year studying Business at Wilfrid Laurier University.
 Before camp, I will be working at a Tech Start-up based out of an incubator in Waterloo.
 When I’m not doing school work, I’m helping run events in my residence through our House Council, or planning business events with the Laurier Consulting Club.
 This year I’m coming back as a Tripper, and I have to say that I am ecstatic to lead some fun trips this summer!
 This year, I’m looking forwards to spending some quality time outdoors, playing some fun games with campers, and hopefully beating my Court of Dreams (CK’s very own basketball tournament) season record of 4 points.
 I can wait to help make summer 2k16 the best one yet!

 Camp has cultivated a strong love of nature and the environment in me.
-In order to do my part to help the environment and promote green living I am a small proponent of “the little things”, such as lights and water bottles in order to make a small difference in consumption practices.
-Additionally, waste-free lunches and taking pubic transit or walking have become an important part of my life.
-I find that the best way to change your practices and be mindful of your personal impact, we all have to do our part to conserve this beautiful planet!
+To do my part to help the environment and promote green living I am a strong believer in the impact of “the little things”, such as lights and water bottles.
+I find that the best way to change your practices is to be mindful of your personal impact – we all have a part to play in helping the planet!

 I have been at Camp Kawartha for seven amazing years and this would be my eighth year, and the second as a camp counsellor!
 I am currently at Holy Cross Secondary School in Peterborough where I play on the varsity field hockey team.
 Outside of school, I swim competitively for the Trent Swim Club and hold my lifeguarding certification.
 In the fall of 2016, I will be attending the University of Guelph where I will be seeking a Bachelor of Arts and Sciences with a specialty in Biology.
 I hope to go on to be a Genetic Counsellor.